meuphilim/PokemonGo-Bot/README.md

   - Until that is done, i only publish builds.
 No Source.

 # Virus?!°?!?!?
-  - No, I protect the exe with Enigma Protector, so the guy cant steal it.
+  - No, I protect the exe with a Obfuscator, so the guy cant steal it.
-  - You can read more about it on their offical Site. http://www.enigmaprotector.com/

 # Donate
   - Every Donation will help the Project!